utayao/cs231n/README.md

 ## cs231n

 This is my assignment for cs231n.
+I first try to understand RNN